miklevin/MikeLev.in/index.md

 > Write day and night like it's going out of style?
 > Every day you fight like it's going out of style.

+No, I most certainly don't need the AI to write for me?
+I mean who does that?
+Like maybe for spelling, and perhaps grammar.
+But that tells me you don't know what you're talking about.
+It tells me that you don't like your own writer's voice.
+It also comes out a lot more whitewashed than you think.

-You know what I can do?
-I can write.
-I can write a lot.
-I don't need you to write for me either, thankyouverymuch... but contrariwise I'm also happy to invite you into my writing process and offer your opinions as you look over my shoulder and make suggestions as Copilot.
-I am not a Luddite, but I did bind Copilot on and off to my ***dimmer*** and ***brighter*** function keys, haha!
+Contrariwise I'm also happy to invite AI (you?) into my writing process and offer your opinions as you look over my shoulder and make suggestions as Copilot.
+Not writing for me, but sparing me the now-agonizing GDPR-compliant cookie consent popups, endless ads, bait-and-switch firewalls... ugh!
+So now Copilot is like my in-editor search engine, and I'm happy to have it.
+But no, I don't let it write for me.
+Well, barely ever.

+As an interesting note, I flip Copilot on and off with the keyboard's
+***dimmer*** and ***brighter*** function keys, haha!

 I'm smarter with you than without you, Copilotwhoever, and I also not afraid of you, nor of the future.
 If I had a child with the power and might to change the